discrete-notes/discrete-notes.github.io/_posts/2021-02-25-february-21-notes.md

 with $cn/2$ edges.
 It is proved in [this paper](https://www.researchgate.net/profile/Alan-Frieze/publication/240470502_Maximum_matchings_in_sparse_random_graphs_Karp_-_Sipser_re_-_visited_Random_Structures_and_Algorithms/links/5785455308aec5c2e4e11c0b/Maximum-matchings-in-sparse-random-graphs-Karp-Sipser-re-visited-Random-Structures-and-Algorithms.pdf), that refines the [original one](https://ieeexplore.ieee.org/abstract/document/4568355) that:

-* If $c< e $ then Karp-Sipser algorithm finds a maximum matching with high probability (!).
+* If $c< e $, then Karp-Sipser algorithm finds a maximum matching with high probability (!).
 * If $c > e$, then with high probability Karp-Sipser algorithm finds a
-$O(n^{1/5+o(1)})$ approximation of the optimal matching.
+$O(n^{1/5+o(1)})$ approximation of the maximum matching.

-The threshold at $e$ is surprizing, but not super surprizing as such threshold often appear in random graphs.
+The sharp threshold at $e$ is surprising at first, but actually such thresholds often appear in topics related to random graphs.
-Note that the simpler algorithm that would not have a separate phase for pendent edges does not achieve such a good result.
+Note that the even simpler algorithm that just takes edges at random does not achieve such a good result.

 The algorithm also performs very well in practice, see the blog post mentioned above.